Back to monorepo orchestration Target affected workspaces Configure turbo pipelines Compare the Nx approach

 - run: pnpm install --frozen-lockfile

-- name: Build with Remote Cache
+- name: Build with remote cache

-run: pnpm turbo run build --cache-dir=.turbo --continue --concurrency=4
+run: pnpm exec turbo run build --continue --concurrency=4

 timeout-minutes: 15